Is Law Firm SEO The Best Online Strategy For Attorneys?

 9. Optimize with Local Keywords

-When optimizing your law firm SEO website, you have to use local keywords so that Google has a fair idea about the location you’re targeting.
+When optimizing your law firm SEO website, you have to use local, long-tail keywords so that Google has a fair idea about the location you’re targeting.

 Try using the keyword in:

 – H1 Tag

 Remember, be strategic in your approach when using any keyword so that you’re not overdoing it.

 Also, don’t forget to use it as anchor texts for your internal linking.